Actinic lesions of the breasts

 Rare, should be 1 to 2% (1) with modern radiation technology.
 Occurs more often in patients who continue to smoke after radiation (2).

-Characteristics of radiation damage to the jaw
+Characteristics of radiation damage to the jaws

 Non-healing mouth ulcer, pain, throat fistula, tooth loss, facial nerve damage after radiation therapy for oral cancer